 The compact marked the first time such measures were required on a construction project in Jordan.
 These efforts helped turn the compact into a model for future complex, large-scale construction projects, proving that they can be completed on time and within budget, while also maintaining a safe and healthy environment for workers and the local community.

 Close to 98 percent of Malawi’s electricity comes from hydroelectric power plants.
 Poor land-use practices across river basins cause high levels of weed infestation and sediment build-up that has damaged power plant infrastructure, causing outages and requiring costly repairs.
 Sediment and weed build-up can also reduce energy production and impact dam safety.

-MCC is supporting the Government of Malawi in addressing both immediate and longer-term solutions to these challenges.
-MCC’s Malawi Compact funds equipment for two hydropower plants that help remove sediment and vegetation from reservoirs.
-Pilot programs in land management and conservation agriculture are also helping to address deforestation from wood and charcoal production and erosion from hillside agriculture that cause sediment build-up.
-To sustain these efforts after the five-year compact, MCC is working with key utilities to build cost recovery into energy and water tariffs, a portion of which would go to improving upstream watershed management.
+MCC supported the Government of Malawi in addressing both immediate and longer-term solutions to these challenges.
+MCC’s Malawi Compact funded equipment for two hydropower plants that help remove sediment and vegetation from reservoirs.
+Pilot programs in land management and conservation agriculture also helped address deforestation from wood and charcoal production and erosion from hillside agriculture that cause sediment build-up.
+To sustain these efforts after the five-year compact, MCC worked with the utilities to build cost recovery into energy and water tariffs, a portion of which would go to improving upstream watershed management.

 MCC’s 2007 compact with Mongolia was designed to increase economic growth and reduce poverty through activities in five project areas: property rights, health, vocational education, energy, and environment and transportation.
 As part of the compact, MCA-Mongolia – the local implementing entity – performed environmental and social impact assessments and discovered that many project activities required the removal and disposal of hazardous materials.
 At that time, Mongolia did not have regulations or guidelines on handling these types of materials.